How to customise your MoonSwatch: Colours, straps, and more

 Of course, the MoonSwatch isn’t your regular highly coveted timepiece.
 Launched last year, it is not a limited edition series, though it is sold only in limited amounts in select stores during certain periods.
 It was birthed through the collaboration of two of watchmaking’s greatest, OMEGA and Swatch, who both normally play in very different fields of casual and luxury watchmaking.

 Nevertheless, the collaboration was an instant hit.
-Even in Bangkok, queues outside Central World went around the block, as everyone wanted a piece of the space-inspired MoonSwatch.
 11 unique watches make up the Bioceramic MoonSwatch Collection, with a special ‘Mission to Moonshine Gold’ edition launched in just a few countries.
 Designed to “reach for the planets” and inspired by various “missions” to the sun, the moon, and all of the planets in the solar system, it is a colourful collection that ranges from bright blues, yellows, and pinks, over to the very popular blacks, browns, and grey colour ways.

 Yet selecting your chosen edition and bringing it home is only where the fun begins.
 Read on for how to give your MoonSwatch that extra pizzaz through customisation of straps and an interplay of colours, materials, and more.